Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

 **Segmentation vs Detection**

 * Detection is able to detect different instances (*dog1 bb, dog2 bb, not dogs*)
-* Segmentation usually just has the class label (this pixel belongs to a "dog" according to background).
+* Segmentation usually just has the class label (this pixel belongs to a "dog" according to surrounding patch).

 ### Image Instance Segmentation

 > Not just say this pixel is a car, but also label different car instances as different label.

-Combine the
+Simplest thought: Combine the Detection and Segmentation,

+* Detect the boxes, and do foreground background segmentation within box.